-You don’t really need a guide or a tour to hike along the main stretch of the Cinque Terre.
+As I've already mentioned, you don't need a guide or a tour to hike along the main stretch of the Cinque Terre.
 The path is very well marked and relatively easy.
 However, there are some options for guided tours that will help you appreciate the cultural landscape a lot more.
-Hiking with a local means you’ll hear all about the history, people and food of the Cinque Terre.
-If you’re interested, I would suggest having a look at this hiking tour.
+Hiking with a local means you'll hear all about the history, people and food of the Cinque Terre.
+If you're interested, I would suggest having a look at this hiking tour.

 And you can also try Hotel Genova, which is one of the most popular places in La Spezia.